 So, here goes.
-I’ll do my best, but no lawyers were used in the making of this policy. 🙂
+I’ll give this my best shot, but no lawyers were used in the making of this policy. 🙂

 - Comments on my site are public record–anyone can see them.
 I’ve never done anything with them (nor do I intend to) other than to reply to them here or to use the link to visit the commenter’s blog.

 - I’ve never loaded my email list onto Facebook to try to find more names to advertise to (called generating a “look-alike” list).
-It always struck me as crossing a line on trust.
-I use my email list to send my personal emails.
+I use my email list to send my short stories, book recommendations, and updates.
 That’s all.
 I will never make it available to any third party.
 The last scruple also applies to people who follow my blog.
-Also, if you follow my blog, I will not automatically add you to my email list.
+And if you follow my blog, I will not automatically add you to my email list.
 You have to decide to join that (or not) yourself.

 - I’m not an affiliate with anyone, for anything, anywhere.
 If I recommend something, either on my blog or my newsletter, it’s just because I like the book or service.